elenderg/PAL-1000/instruções de compilação.md

 `If the length is 1, add 2 to the address; exit.`

-`Abort with "_Internal error 3 - address a fragment given an address (push value)".`
+`abort with "Internal error 3 - address a fragment given an address (push value)".`

 242. And that's it for this step.
 Run it.
 In the blue, open up the daughter and list her.
 Then open up the listing and check out the addresses we've given our globals: